Star Fox (1993 video game): Legacy

 Star Fox has become an established Nintendo franchise, with six more installments and numerous appearances by its characters in other media such as the Super Smash Bros. series and Starlink: Battle for Atlas.
-A direct sequel titled Star Fox 2 was developed for the Super NES but never released, although programmer Dylan Cuthbert says that the game was actually completely finished.
+A direct sequel titled Star Fox 2 was developed for the Super NES but never released to market, although programmer Dylan Cuthbert reported that the game was completely finished.
 Although Star Fox 2 was cancelled, some of the ideas and gameplay were salvaged for 1997's Star Fox 64 (released in Europe under the title Lylat Wars) for the Nintendo 64.
 Eventually, a handful of beta ROMs of Star Fox 2 at various stages of its development were leaked onto the internet, and a fan-made translation of Star Fox 2 from Japanese to English was released in the form of a patch that could be applied to one of the leaked ROMs.
 A finalized version of the game, obtained from a complete ROM located in Nintendo's archives, was released on the Super NES Classic Edition in September 2017.

 In 2002, Rare's Star Fox Adventures was released for GameCube.
 It was the first Star Fox game with action-adventure elements.
 The player acts as Fox McCloud on the world of Sauria, also known as Dinosaur Planet.
 In 2005, Star Fox: Assault was released for the GameCube, this time developed by Namco and specifically the same core team that handled the Ace Combat series.
 It incorporates third-person shooter elements into the game with grounded combat.
 Star Fox Command, developed by Q-Games released for the Nintendo DS in 2006, is the first game in the series on a portable system and the first to feature online multiplayer.
 It uses many features from the unreleased Star Fox 2, chiefly the real-time map and mission layout.
 Star Fox Zero, co-developed by Nintendo and PlatinumGames, was released in 2016 and returns to the storyline of the original game and Star Fox 64, while incorporating new elements such as the scrapped Walker transformation from Star Fox 2 and a new Gyrowing vehicle.

 During the game's release, Nintendo teamed up with Kellogg's and Nelsonic to develop and release a promotional Star Fox LCD game watch to those who bought a box of corn flakes and sent the order form to Kellogg's to receive the Star Fox game watch for free.
 In the game watch, there are four levels and the object is to fly towards an attack carrier and destroy it while dodging plasma balls and falling structures.
 The game watch also includes a pair of earphones and a headphone jack due to the game watch missing a volume control.
 Nelsonic later released it in stores in a different watch appearance.

+The conception and development of Super Mario 64 was inspired by Miyamoto's experience working on Star Fox.